 - LAC’s Upper Canada and Canada West Naturalization Records database lets you search 3,344 names of those who applied for naturalization in Upper Canada (called Canada West for a time) between 1828 and 1850.
 The records are on microfilm at LAC and the FHL (keyword search the FHL’s online catalog for Canada naturalization returns).

 Still can’t find your ancestor?
 Gather immigration data from documents such as church registers, local histories, tombstones and, especially for prominent individuals, newspapers in port cities.

 Canadian Immigrant Passenger Lists

 After 1865, passenger lists served as official records of immigration.
 The LAC holds surviving records from major ports on microfilm.
-View a list of ports covered, coverage dates and microfilm reel numbers here.
+You can view a list of ports covered, coverage dates and microfilm reel numbers.
 The FHL has copies of records covering 1900 to 1935, as well as earlier lists for Halifax and Quebec.
 Other Canadian libraries also may have film for various ports; see if your library can borrow film through interlibrary loan.Ancestry.com and Ancestry.ca have a name index and record images in a database called Canadian Passenger Lists 1865-1935.

 More Resources for Finding Immigrants to Canada

 If your ancestor belonged to one of the following groups, additional resources may provide immigration information: